-Rubber tree plants, or Ficus elastica, are an attractive and low-maintenance option for indoor plant lovers.
+Rubber tree plants, or Ficus elastica, are attractive and low-maintenance options for indoor plant lovers.
 The tree’s vibrant and leathery leaves add a bold pop to any indoor space, and it grows large for those looking for a plant that makes a statement.
 Below, we’ll dive into everything from the plant’s origins and history to rubber plant care to keep it pest-free and happy for years to come.

 - About the Rubber Tree Plant

 - Most Popular Varieties to Grow at Home

 - Rubber Tree Plant Uses